-Although trawling is prohibited within the 3-nautical mile limit of the Virginia Commonwealth, an experimental beam trawl fishery for shrimp is currently authorized.
+Although trawling is prohibited within the 3-nautical mile limit of the Virginia Commonwealth, a small scale beam trawl fishery for shrimp has been authorized in 2021.
 This fishery is tightly managed and currently restricted in space to remain south of the planned export cable route(s).
 Outside of 3-nautical miles, within federal waters, large, twin-rigged, shrimp trawlers have begun working from November through December.
 The shrimp fishing season is largely water temperature dependent and fishing seasons may vary slightly.
 Some trawling for spiny dogfish may also take place along the planned export cable route(s), outside 3-nautical miles.